Ground State Energy of Dilute Fermi Gases in 1D: Lower Bound for scalar potentials

 \section{Lower Bound for scalar potentials}

 The following lower bound is used to prove Theorem \ref{TheoremDiluteFermiGroundStateEnergy}.
-Our method does not allow us to extend to the matrix-valued potentials that we considered for the upper bound---see Footnote \ref{Footnote:lower bound for matrix potentials} for the technical obstruction. \begin{theorem}[Lower bound in Theorem \ref{TheoremDiluteFermiGroundStateEnergy}] Let $v$ be a radial, repulsive interaction compactly supported in $[-R_0,R_0]$, with $a_e$ and $a_o$ its even and odd wave scattering lengths.
+Our method does not allow us to extend to the matrix-valued potentials that we considered for the upper bound---see Footnote \ref{Footnote:lower bound for matrix potentials} for the technical obstruction. \begin{theorem}[Lower bound in Theorem \ref{TheoremDiluteFermiGroundStateEnergy}] Let $v$ be an even, positive interaction compactly supported in $[-R_0,R_0]$, with $a_e$ and $a_o$ its even and odd wave scattering lengths.
 Consider a spin-$J$ Fermi gas with energy functional \eqref{functional} and domain \eqref{domainfermions} with Neumann boundary conditions.
 Then, for $\rho R_0$, $\rho a_e$ and $\rho a_o$ sufficiently small, there exists a constant $C_L>0$ such that the ground state energy $E_{J}^{\textnormal{Neumann}}(N,L)$ satisfies

 where $\epsilon^{\textnormal{LS}}_J$ is the minimal energy per site of the spin-$J$ Lai--Sutherland model, i.e. the minimal expectation value of \footnote{We will prove the bound for a chain with open boundary conditions, but this is irrelevant, see Footnote \ref{lastfootnote}.}